 Firmware authentication is not a required component of this cPP in all cases because some DSCs will have immutable firmware.
-This SFR must be claimed if mutable is selected in FPT_MFW_EXT.1.1.

 The TOE guarantees the authenticity of the firmware by verifying its signature.

 Verifying the authenticity of the firmware could be accomplished by guaranteeing the validity of firmware within the TOE prior to execution.